Expect the Unexpected: Exploring Multidisciplinary Approaches to Insider Threat Mitigation

 1345-1435

-Panelists discussed how their organizations identify and engage stakeholders to develop and then evaluated ITM programs.
-Topics included establishing relationships with key stakeholders, developing program metrics, securing buy-in from executives, and measuring the ROI of financial investments (e.g., staffing, procuring and deploying security systems).
-Panelists were encouraged to share success stories with the audience.
+Policy & Regulations: Stakeholders and Success Stories (Panel)Panelists discussed how their organizations identify and engage stakeholders to develop and then evaluate ITM programs.
+Topics included establishing relationships with key stakeholders, developing program metrics, securing buy-in from executives, and measuring the ROI of financial investments (e.g., staffing, procuring, and deploying security systems).
+Panelists shared success stories with the audience.

 1345-1435

-Panelists tackled the tough topic of how to mitigate insider threats in the transportation sector specific to the transportation of radioactive material.
-The panel also discussed best practices on how their organizations mitigate these threats.
-Topics included best practices for mitigating insider threats in the transportation sector, the intersection of transportation security and other security concerns like physical protection, future trends in the industry, and the role of self-driving cars and artificial intelligence and other cyber threats.
+Mitigating Radioactive Source Threats in the Transportation Sector (Panel)Panelists tackled the tough topic of how to mitigate insider threats to the transportation of radioactive material.
+Topics included best practices for mitigating insider threats in the transportation sector, the intersection of transportation security and other security concerns like physical protection, future trends in the industry, the role of self-driving cars, artificial intelligence, and cyber threats.
 Panelists took questions from the audience.

 1345-1435